 They also have a number of stalls that are set up at different intervals (rather than on a weekly basis), e.g. organic clothing and bedding, wild Alaskan salmon, etc.

-I was just absolutely in my element here at the organic farmer’s market.
-If I could have taken everything home with me, I would have (I ended up filling 3 giant bagfuls of groceries – which I then had to carry on the bus home… my arms were like lead by the end).
-The only downside I found (which I’m sure you all know already) was that organic produce is much more pricey than conventionally-grown foods.
-However, I’ve managed to make my grocery hauls last a couple of weeks, so it’s ended up being around the same price anyway!
-(The perks of buying for one 😉 ).
+I was just in my element here at the organic farmer’s market.
+If I could have taken everything home with me, I would have (I ended up filling three giant bagfuls of groceries – which I then had to carry home on a bus…).
+The only downside I’ve found is that organic produce is way more pricey than conventionally-grown foods.
+However, I’ve managed to make my grocery hauls last a couple of weeks, so it’s ended up being around the same price (the perks of buying for one).

 Have you shopped at a bulk foods store or local farmer’s market before?
-What was your experience?!
-Share below!
+What was your experience?
+Share in the comments below.

 Lots of love,